 Occurrence or claims made?

-What is the difference between an occurrence and a claims-made policy in malpractice insurance for dentist?
+What is the difference between an occurrence and a claims-made policy in malpractice insurance for dentists?

 We have two different kinds of professional liability coverage forms.
 These are occurrences and claims made.
 These two determine when malpractice claims are part of the coverage or not.

-Occurrence policies offer insurance coverage for claims that happen while your insurance policy is still active.
+Occurrence policies offer coverage for claims while your insurance policy is still active.
 If the incident occurs while the policy is still active, the coverage is still available even though the policy expires or cancels.

 Claims-made policies offer coverage for claims that happen while the policy is in place.
 The coverage expires once the policy also expires.
-It is possible to opt for a long-term reporting period endorsement or tail coverage when a claims-made policy is canceled.
+Opting for a long-term reporting period endorsement or tail coverage is possible when a claims-made policy is canceled.
 This tail coverage lengthens the time.
-And, they can report alleged incidents.
+And they can report alleged incidents.

-It is likely that you will have the coverage offered to you at no expense at all for your board exam as you prepare for it.
-If this insurance policy is not an occurrence policy, you will need to have tail coverage after the termination of your board exam coverage in order to cover any exposures during your board exam.
+You will likely have the coverage offered at no expense for your board exam as you prepare.
+Suppose this insurance policy is not an occurrence policy.
+In that case, you will need tail coverage after terminating your board exam coverage to cover any exposures during your board exam.

 Externships & Moonlighting

 Always remember that the kind of coverage you will get matters when entering these great learning opportunities.
 After you have completed your externship or stopped moonlighting, you have to pay for your tail coverage if you have opted for a claims-made policy during this time.